Nathan Drummond

-Nathan Drummond (born 19 January 1995) was a professional Australian rules footballer who played five matches for the Richmond Football Club in the Australian Football League (AFL) during a four-year stint at the club between 2015 and 2018.
+Nathan Drummond (born 19 January 1995) is a former professional Australian rules footballer who played five matches for the Richmond Football Club in the Australian Football League (AFL) during a four-year stint at the club between 2015 and 2018.

 Early life and junior football

 Drummond grew up in Mooroopna, a Victorian country town 181 kilometers north of Melbourne.
-He played junior football with the local Mooroopna Football Netball Club.
+He played junior football with the local Mooroopna Football Club.
 He attended Notre Dame College, Shepparton.

 As a teenager, Drummond moved to Melbourne to board at Melbourne Grammar on an AIEF Scholarship.
 He travelled home regularly though, including to player with the Murray Bushrangers in the TAC Cup in 2013.
 He also played for the Victorian Country side that year, representing the team at 2013 National Championships.
 Despite strong form in his underage years, Drummond passed unselected through the national and rookie drafts in 2013.

 In 2014, he returned to the family home in country Victoria, taking up a part-time job at a sports store and playing again for the Bushrangers.
 Drummond ultimately won the club's best and fairest award for his performances that season.
 In addition, he played three matches with the Richmond Football Club's VFL side that year.

 Drummond impressed at the 2014 draft combine, recording top three results in the repeat sprint, beep test, standing vertical jump, goalkicking and clean hands tests.